iofirag/template-heroku-docker-nodejs-ts-full-app/README.md

 ----------------------------------------------

 ### Development / vpn
-  change script in docker-compose.override.yml to one of 'dev:hot-reload' | 'dev:hot-reload:debug' | 'dev:hot-reload:debug:wait'
+  change script in docker-compose.override.yml to one of run (as administrator):
-  run (as administrator):
+    docker:[server + db + db-viewer]
     $ run-as-develop-mode.bat

  - Container ip: